Pakshiraja Studios: Present status

-Novie production in the studio slowly declined since mid 1960s.
+Movie production in the studio slowly declined since mid 1960s.
 With Central Studios going out of movie industry some time earlier and declining production at Salem Modern Theaters, Chennai has become the de facto capital for the south Indian movie industry.
 In 1970, Sriramulu relocated his studio facilities to establish Chamundeshwari Studios in Bangalore.

 The studio premises and structures still remain more or less intact with several other establishments housed inside.

 List of movies

 Movies listed here are partial list only.